Facial Paralysis in Children

 -

 Gracilis transfer, which transfers fibers from a slender muscle located in the inside of the thigh.
-This surgery may require a hospital stay of a few days and several months of recovery, but enables a more natural-looking smile response that involves the entire face.
+This surgery may require multiple stages and a hospital stay of a few days, but it enables a more natural-looking and dynamic smile response that involves the entire face.

 -